-- 3.3 Slurry.
+3.3 Slurry.
 When the Contractor elects to use slurry, adjust construction operations so that the slurry is in contact with the bottom 5 feet of the shaft for less than 4 hours unless the Engineer approves otherwise.
-If the 4-hour limit is exceeded, over-ream the bottom 5 feet of shaft. - 3.4 Cleaning.
+If the 4-hour limit is exceeded, over-ream the bottom 5 feet of shaft.

+3.4 Cleaning.
 Over-reaming, cleaning, or wire brushing the sidewalls of the shaft excavation and permanent casings may be necessary to remove the depth of softening or to remove excessive slurry cake buildup as indicated by sidewall samples or other test methods employed by the Engineer.
-Over-ream around the perimeter of the excavation a minimum depth of 1/2 inch and maximum depth of 3 inches. - 3.5 Subsurface Exploration.
+Over-ream around the perimeter of the excavation a minimum depth of 1/2 inch and maximum depth of 3 inches.

+3.5 Subsurface Exploration.
 Take subsurface exploration borings when shown on the plans or as the Engineer directs to determine the character of the material that the shaft extends through and the material directly below the shaft excavation.
 Complete subsurface exploration borings prior to beginning excavation for any drilled shaft in a group.
-Unless directed otherwise, extend subsurface exploration borings a minimum depth of 3 shaft diameters but not less than 10 feet below the bottom of the anticipated tip of drilled shaft excavation as shown on the plans.
-For subsurface exploration borings where soil sampling is required use thin-wall tube samples and perform standard penetration tests according to the Department's current Geotechnical Manual.
-When shafts extend into bedrock, soil samples are not required unless otherwise specified.
+Extend subsurface exploration borings a minimum depth of 3 shaft diameters but not less than 10 feet below the bottom of the anticipated tip of drilled shaft excavation as shown on the plans.
+For subsurface exploration borings in soil use thin-wall tube samples and perform standard penetration tests according to the Department's Geotechnical Manual.
+When shafts extend into rock, soil samples are not required unless otherwise specified.
 Perform rock core drilling according to the Department's Geotechnical Manual.
-When the Engineer directs, perform additional subsurface exploration borings prior to drilled shaft construction.
-Measure soil samples and/or rock cores and visually identify and describe them on the subsurface log according to the Department's current Geotechnical Manual.
-Subsurface exploration borings must be performed by contractors/consultants prequalified by the Department's Division of Professional Services for Geotechnical Drilling Services at the time that field work begins.
+When the Engineer directs, perform additional subsurface exploration borings prior to and/or during the course of the drilled shaft excavations.
+Measure soil samples and/or rock cores and visually identify and describe them on the subsurface log.
+Subsurface exploration borings must be performed by contractors/consultants on the Geotechnical Branch's approved list.

-The Engineer or geotechnical branch representative may be on-site during the subsurface exploration process to evaluate the soil and/or rock core samples.
-The Engineer or geotechnical branch representative will determine the need to extend the borings to depths greater than the depths previously specified.
-Handle, label, identify, and store soil and/or rock samples according to the Department's current Geotechnical Manual and deliver them with the subsurface logs to the geotechnical branch's rock core lab in Frankfort within 24-hours of completing the borings, unless directed otherwise.
+The Engineer will be on-site during the subsurface exploration process to evaluate the soil and/or rock core samples.
+The Engineer will determine the need to extend the borings to depths greater than the depths previously specified.
+Handle, label, identify, and store soil and/or rock samples according to the Department's Geotechnical Manual and deliver them with the subsurface logs to the Engineer within 24-hours of completing the borings.